Motion-Aware Transformer for Multi-Object Tracking: Experiments

 \subsection{Implementation Details}

-We build MATR upon MOTR~\citet{zeng2022motr} and employ several data augmentation strategies, including random resizing and random cropping.
+We build MATR upon MOTR~\cite{zeng2022motr} and employ several data augmentation strategies, including random resizing and random cropping.
 The shorter side of each input image is resized to 800 pixels, with the longer side restricted to a maximum of 1536 pixels.
-Unless otherwise specified, we use ResNet50 as the backbone network.
-Additionally, we evaluate a larger backbone, Swin-Tiny~\citet{liu2021swin}, to provide a more comprehensive comparison.

-For hyperparameters, the number of detection queries \(N_{\det}\) is set to 300, the sequence length \(S\) is fixed at 5, and the dropout probability for track queries is 0.1.
+Following~\cite{zeng2022motr}, we use ResNet50 as the backbone network.
+Additionally, we evaluate a larger backbone, Swin-Tiny~\cite{liu2021swin}, to provide a more comprehensive comparison.
+For hyperparameters, the detection queries \(N_{\det}\) is set to 300, the sequence length \(S\) is fixed at 5, and the dropout probability for track queries is 0.1.
 The batch size is 1 per GPU, with each batch containing a video clip of \(S\) frames sampled at random intervals from 1 to 10 frames.
-We adopt the AdamW optimizer, using an initial learning rate of \(2 \times 10^{-4}\) for ResNet50 and \(1 \times 10^{-4}\) for Swin-Tiny.
-During training, tracked targets with IoU scores below the threshold \(\tau_{\text{IoU}}=0.5\) are filtered out.
+We adopt the AdamW optimizer, using an initial learning rate of \(2 \times 10^{-4}\) for ResNet50 and \(1 \times 10^{-4}\) for Swin.
+Tracked targets with IoU scores below the threshold \(\tau_{\text{IoU}}=0.5\) are filtered out.
 These training settings remain consistent across all experiments.

-For the CrowdHuman dataset, we follow CenterTrack~\citet{zhou2020tracking} and apply random spatial shifts to generate pseudo trajectories when including it in training.
+For the CrowdHuman dataset, we follow CenterTrack~\cite{zhou2020tracking} and apply random spatial shifts to generate pseudo trajectories when including it in training.
 The overall MATR loss is defined as:

 where \(\tau_{\text{traj}}=5\) is a fixed weighting coefficient, and \(\mathcal{L}_{\text{MOTR}}\) is retained exactly as in MOTR.
-Our strengthened baseline results are reported in Table~\ref{tab:ablation_study_comp} and serve as the foundation for our experiments.
-All ablation studies are conducted on the DanceTrack dataset.
-Final results are reported on the test sets of DanceTrack and SportsMOT, and on the validation set of BDD100k.
+All ablation studies are conducted on the DanceTrack dataset spanning 5 epochs.
 Training is performed on 8 NVIDIA A5000 GPUs (24GB each).
-The ablation studies span 5 epochs, requiring approximately 1 day of training.
-Detailed ablation results are discussed in Section~\ref{sect:ablation-study}.
 The final MATR model uses the MAT module with one Decoder layer.
 MATR introduces negligible computational overhead compared to MOTR: +1M parameters and +5\% FLOPs, while improving HOTA by more than 9 points.
-In contrast, MOTRv2/v3 require >2x parameters and higher runtime cost, highlighting the efficiency of our design.
+In contrast, MOTRv2/v3 require \(>2\times\) parameters and higher runtime cost, highlighting the efficiency of our design.